lupyuen/lvglterm/README.md

-# lvglterm
+# LVGL Terminal for PinePhone on Apache NuttX RTOS

-LVGL Terminal for PinePhone on Apache NuttX RTOS
+TODO